...

 Mining: Above and Below Ground Disparities

-• Above Ground Operations: Unskilled workers might receive wages starting at approximately USD 6.30 per day.
+• Above-Ground Operations: Unskilled workers might receive wages starting at approximately USD 6.30 per day.

 These distinctions are critical for employers in managing labor costs and ensuring compliance with safety and wage regulations.